imdj/HNRelevant/README.md

 4. Enable `Developer mode`
 5. Click on `Load unpacked extension...` and select the repo folder

+#### Firefox:
+Waiting for the approval by Mozilla to be available as an add-on.
+Will update this section once it's available.

 #### Userscript:
 You can run it on other browsers using a userscript extensions like: Tampermonkey, Violentmonkey, or Greasemonkey.
 1. Make sure to have one of the userscripts extensions installed